 - New onset of the back (chest) or shoulder pain

 Risk factors for NSAID-induced gastropathy are listed below.
 Any recognized risk factor should serve as a red flag.

-The incidence of mortality and morbidity from the use of NSAIDs is high among the aging population and it is essential to take a detailed medical history of the patient.
+The incidence of mortality and morbidity from using NSAIDs is high among the aging population, and it is essential to take a detailed medical history of the patient.